 Most likely your actors will get nervous when you get them in front of the camera.
 Everyone feels this way in the beginning.

-This nervousness comes to the surface especially when it's the first time in front of a camera and the actor doesn't know the people he is with.
+This nervousness comes to the surface especially when it's the first time and the actor doesn't know the people he is with very well.

 When an actor is nervous he often begins to feel stupid and forgets his line.
 His mind becomes frozen and is incapable of doing a good job of seeming authentic while delivering the right line.
 When he does deliver it, it is often unbelievable, drab and lifeless.

 Such a performance usually comes across as though it is a recitation.
 The actor often stares at the wall as he says the line and that often comes off as creepy to the audience.
 Another down side to this struggle is that the better actors are often tempted to tease the struggling actors.

 This makes their nervousness even worse and more painfully apparent in their performance and makes your moviemaking days a time for competing and showing off.